rvinluan/rvinluan.github.io/_posts/2015-05-13-two-weeks-of-sketch.md

 The copy/paste behavior baffles me.
 Let's pretend I copy something, then move over to another artboard that's quite large so I'm currently zoomed into the very bottom, where I want the pasted item to go.
 If I hit cmd+v, it'll paste into the center of the artboard, where I can't see it.
 If I hit cmd+shift+v, it'll paste into the top left corner of the artboard, where I also can't see it.
 Only if I right click and select 'paste here' will it drop the copied object somewhere within my visible viewport.
 And in case you haven't picked up on it yet, I hate when programs force me to use my mouse.

-You have to hit enter when you're entering hex values for colors, otherwise they won't apply.
+Also, you have to hit enter when you're entering hex values for colors, otherwise they won't apply.
 The insignificance:frustration ratio of this one is off the charts.

 ###Part 3: The Stuff I Learned